phrayse/VAS-File-Architect/README.md

 - Full-sized, primarily transparent `.png` images are required for effective mask identification.

 ## Limitations
-- The tool assigns a unique WatchZone to each mask, even if multiple masks share identical bounding box coordinates ($x_0,y_0,x_1,y_1$).
+- The tool assigns a unique WatchZone to each mask, even if multiple masks share identical bounding box coordinates.

 ## Contributions and Feedback
 Contributions to the VAS File Architect are welcome!
-If you have suggestions or improvements, please feel free to contribute or reach out at fast[at]phrayse[dot]au or on discord.
+If you have suggestions or improvements, please feel free to contribute or message me directly.

 ## License
 VAS File Architect is released under the MIT License.
 For more details, see the LICENSE file in the repository.